tedbrunell/HowsMySalute/README.md

 # HowsMySalute

-This is a simple computer vision program to try to determine is someone's "salute" pose meets USMC standards.
+This is a simple computer vision program to try to determine if someone's "salute" pose meets USMC standards.
 Marine Corps Order (MCO) [5060.20](https://www.marines.mil/News/Publications/MCPEL/Electronic-Library-Display/Article/1867417/mco-506020-cancels-mco-p506020/) covers the requirements for a proper salute.

 >When "SALUTE" is given, raise your right hand smartly in the
 >most direct manner until the tip of your forefinger touches the lower part